cheetozard/Anti-goguardian-links/Rules.md

 6. PLEASE NOTE: SOME BLOCKERS MAY BLOCK CERTAIN SITES THAT MAY BE BLOCKED OTHERWISE.
 Complaints will be acknowledged but please take note of this.

 7. Current acronyms: DOB=depends on blocker ( some sites may be unblocked on some blockers and unblocked on others & vise versa ) FGU= for game users ( Don’t risk)

+8. JUST ABOUT ALL SITES DOB UNLESS OTHERWISE NOTED(see #7)

+STAFF RULES

+1 You may be banned for 1 week of inactivity, however there are excuses: break, punishment, unavailability.
+We will be mostly inactive during breaks.

+2 YOU WILL BE BANNED FOR SNITCHING;OUR TERMS AND AGREEMENTS CLEARLY STATE THAT YOU NEED TO PUT YOURSELF IN FRONT OF THE CAUSE ex: get in trouble without revealng the "cause"

+3 Greifing, demoting and doing anything unsupportive of the cause is a reason for punishment ex: demoting, ban etc

+4 All suportive behavior relating to the cause will be rewarded

+5 As for payement: if you found the site being sold you will get an extra pay, if you got in trouble you get a temporary pay raise and if you have any other questions contact me.